 - Bacterial Infections

 Small studies in humans suggest that broccoli sprouts may help reduce inflammation of the stomach caused by the bacterium Helicobacter pylori.

 For Healthcare Professionals

-Broccoli sprouts are young broccoli plants that are rich in glucoraphanin, a precursor of sulforaphane.
-Sulforaphane has been shown in vitro studies to have anticancer effects against prostate (1), breast (2) (3), and urinary cancers (4).
+Broccoli sprouts are young broccoli plants that are rich in glucoraphanin, a precursor of the sulforaphane.
+Sulforaphane, an isothiocyanate, has been shown in vitro studies to have anticancer effects against prostate (1), breast (2) (3), and urinary cancers (4).
 It may also protect the skin from ultraviolet radiation (5).

 Consumption of broccoli sprouts was found to help reduce Helicobacter pylori induced gastritis (6) (7), protect against oxidative stress-induced upper airway disease (8) and against oxidative DNA damage (9).
 Glucoraphanin extracted from broccoli sprouts may play a role in the excretion of environmental toxicants (10).
 A small Phase I study in healthy volunteers found broccoli sprout extract to be safe and well tolerated (11).
 Further research is warranted.